Year of Entry 2026/27

 • Join a forward-thinking community of architects who are socially aware, environmentally focused and digitally prepared

 By studying this course with a foundation year, you’ll begin by developing the creative, practical and academic skills needed for degree level study within the Creative Industries.
 You’ll learn alongside other foundation year students from across the Creative Industries Institute, becoming part of a vibrant creative community with access to specialist facilities, technical expertise and industry focused teaching.
-The foundation year prepares you to progress directly onto the Animation degree, while also giving you the flexibility to transfer to another Creative Industries course without needing to reapply.
+The foundation year prepares you to progress directly onto the Animation degree, amongst a range of other courses within the Creative Industries without needing to reapply.

 With an emphasis on applied learning, this BArch Architecture course will help you develop your potential and achieve your goals, so you can shape the future of architecture.